Aroglobal1/NYSE-Data-Analysis/README.md

 - to create a Financial Forecasting Model using three scenarios.

 ### Data Source
-The data used for this analysis is the "projectdata-nyse.csv" file, gotten from Udacity site for the educational purpose.
-This data contains financial information of NYSE for a period of 4 years.
+The data used for this analysis is sourced from the 'projectdata-nyse.csv' file obtained from Udacity for educational purposes.
+This dataset encompasses financial information from the NYSE over a 4-year period.

 ### Tools
 - Excel